mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 At a high-level the process for setup and execution this solution is:
 1. Deploy [Commvault Backup & Recovery BYOL](https://aws.amazon.com/marketplace/pp/prodview-ecysdywnipxv6?sr=0-3&ref_=beagle&applicationId=AWSMPContessa) from the [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=88cecb14-a8b2-49bd-ba1f-58be76108f48) using AWS CloudFormation.
-2.Review the AWS IAM policies and role ```CommvaultBackupAndRecovery``` that was created to allow access to AWS workloads to protect.
+2. Review the AWS IAM policies and role ```CommvaultBackupAndRecovery``` that was created to allow access to AWS workloads to protect.
-3. Complete **initial setup** of Commvault Backup & REcovery (complete the [Core Setup Wizard](https://documentation.commvault.com/2023e/essential/86625_quick_start_guide.html#step-3-complete-core-setup-wizard)).

-:bulb: Tip: You will also want to backup of your Amazon EC2 instances and/or other [supported workloads](https://www.commvault.com/supported-technologies/amazon/aws) to an Amazon S3 frequent access storage class.
+3. Complete the initial [Core Setup Wizard](https://documentation.commvault.com/2023e/essential/86625_quick_start_guide.html#step-3-complete-core-setup-wizard)) and run a backup of your EC2 instances and/or other [supported workloads](https://www.commvault.com/supported-technologies/amazon/aws) to an Amazon S3 frequent access storage class.

 5. Deploy 100 x [Commvault Cloud Access Node ARM BYOL](https://aws.amazon.com/marketplace/pp/prodview-usqf7gn3ipqke?sr=0-2&ref_=beagle&applicationId=AWSMPContessa) using Amazon CloudFormation and optionally upgrade them using a push install from previously installed Commvault all-in-one solution (step 1).